No One Lives Forever 2: A Spy in H.A.R.M.'s Way: Plot

 Cate then returns to U.N.I.T.Y. and gives Doctor Schenker the technical specifications from the Antarctic facility so that Schenker can devise how to stop the Super-Soldiers.
 Schenker loses his glasses, and after Cate finds them in a café, the U.N.I.T.Y. headquarters is attacked by Pierre's mimes.
-Cate takes down the mimes and then rescues Armstrong, who is reportedly captured and located at a H.A.R.M undersea base, unaware that Pierre placed a telephone bug in Schenker's office.
+Cate takes down the mimes and then rescues Armstrong, who is reportedly captured and located at a H.A.R.M undersea base in the Aegean Sea, unaware that Pierre placed a telephone bug in Schenker's office.
 Cate arrives at the undersea headquarters and makes her way to the lower level to rescue Armstrong who is trapped in a Super-Soldier pod.
 Cate takes down Pierre and his mimes, but after she frees Armstrong, Lt.
 Anders, who is also freed from the pod, destroys parts of the undersea base, causing it to implode.
 Cate and Armstrong escape the base, but as they reach the Director's private deck they discover that the escape pod is jammed.
 Armstrong himself releases the pod as he travels to surface in the drowning undersea base.
 The escape pod is then captured by a H.A.R.M. submarine on its way back up to the surface.

 Cate is now held in H.A.R.M.'s secret artificial volcano lair, and escapes after she recovers additional plans for Project: Omega and sabotages the lair.
 Cate re-encounters and defeats Volkov, who falls into a lava pit.
 Cate reaches the surface, and discovers that H.A.R.M.'s lair is built directly beneath the Japanese village of Inotakimura.
 There, Cate battles Isako and her ninjas, and defeats her.
 The Director arrives and attempts to kill Isako but Cate saves Isako by throwing a ninja star at the Director, disarming him.

 Cate is then sent to Khios, where she embarks on her final mission to stop Project: Omega.
 Unfortunately for her, the island is being overrun by H.A.R.M. and Soviet troops with Super Soldiers.
 The U.S launches a nuclear missile to destroy the Soviet-held Khios, prompting a Third World War.
 Cate uses the specially devised Anti Super-Soldier Serum (ASSS) to defeat the Super Soldiers, drowns the H.A.R.M. submarine and successfully repels the invasion.
 Project: Omega is put to a stop once and for all when Lt.
 Anders, who escaped the submarine, destroyed the missile before it crashed in the island as he plummets to the ocean below.
 In a short cutscene after the game credits, the Director's mother rebukes his actions and Volkov tells the Director he quits.
 The game ends with the Director swearing revenge for Cate and U.N.I.T.Y.